 Butterscotch pudding is extra special.
-Made with brown butter, the flavor is sweet with just a few caramel hints.
+Made with brown sugar, the flavor is sweet with just a few caramel hints.
 Brown sugar is also a perfect pairing for bourbon.
 Bourbon also happens to be one of my favorite cooler-weather baking ingredients.
 It cooks out of whatever you’re baking, but leaves a great flavor.
 Normally, I associate it with warmer desserts, but this year, when I whipped up my butterscotch pudding, I realized that a little bourbon kick really made it amazing.

 Adding a touch of cinnamon whipped cream up top (totally optional), made it absolute perfection.
 If you really wanted to get fancy, a bit of caramel might be nice too, but why complicate things?
 Simplicity is beautiful!

 - 1/4 tsp salt

 - 2 1/4 cups whole milk

 - 3 tbsp unsalted butter, if you use salted, omit the salt

 - Set a fine mesh strainer over a medium mixing bowl and set aside.

 - Whisk together the brown sugar, cornstarch, and salt in a medium saucepan, and then slowly drizzle in 1/3 cup of the milk while whisking constantly.
 When the mixture is smooth, whisk in the egg yolks and remaining milk.